 How does ABA help my child with Autism?

-ABA is used to reduce problem behaviors that may interfere with learning such as hyperactivity, stimming, self-injurious and aggressive behavior etc. ABA also focuses on reducing or eliminating behavior that may be harmful to the individual or others around him/her.
+ABA is used to reduce problem behaviors that may interfere with learning, such as hyperactivity, stimming, self-injurious and aggressive behavior etc. ABA also focuses on reducing or eliminating behavior that may be harmful to the individual or others around him/her.
 For example, reinforcement procedures increase on-task behavior or social interactions and reduce behaviors like self-injury or stereotypical behaviors.

 Refer to our Worldwide Directory to start ABA therapy for your autistic child, from an ABA Therapist closest to you.